everythingpython/everythingpython.github.io/_notes/Public/Not_Python/System Design/Napkin Math/Reddit.md

 ---

 This was excellent.
-Okay, now I was starting to understand what qualified for Napkin math.
+Okay, now I was starting to understand what qualified for Napkin math. **It is about what it takes for a system to work under conditions of peak-usage, scale or real-time demands.**

 So let's say I wanted to estimate :